anoma/nspec/docs/system_architecture/state/resource-machine/transaction.md

 ## Validity

-A transaction is considered \textit{valid} if the following statements hold:
+A transaction is considered _valid_ if the following statements hold:

 - all actions in the transaction are valid, as defined per [action validity rules](./action.md#validity)
 - $\Delta$ proof is valid.